orbeon/orbeon-forms-doc/configuration/properties/xforms.md

 ### Encryption password

 Before Orbeon Forms 4.0, the `oxf.xforms.password` property was defined.
 It has since been renamed `oxf.crypto.password`.
-For more information, see [General Configuration Properties](../../configuration/properties/general.md). `oxf.xforms.password` is still supported for backward compatibility.
+For more information, see [General Configuration Properties](/configuration/properties/general.md). `oxf.xforms.password` is still supported for backward compatibility.
+However, it is deprecated and we advise not using it as support might be removed in a future Orbeon Forms version.

 ### XForms items encoding